 - The entrance to the palace proper is away from its centre.
 Instead, go to the left-hand side of the large palace building after you pass through the main gateway to Schönbrunn

 - Again, don’t forget Schönbrunn has plenty of other attractions, even if the palace tour forms the centrepiece.
-Consider, for example, a walk through the park and gardens to see the various botanical displays and architectural ornamentation
+Consider, for example, a simple (and free) walk through the park and gardens to see the various botanical displays and architectural ornamentation

 For another dose of palatial household fun, try:

-- A tour of the Hofburg palace complex in Vienna’s city centre, notably the imperial apartments and the Sisi museum.
+- A tour of the imperial apartments and the Sisi museum in the Hofburg palace complex in Vienna’s city centre.
 The Hofburg tour(s) have a strong focus on Empress Elisabeth and Emperor Franz Joseph

 - The Albertina art museum: an entrance ticket includes various top art exhibitions but also allows you to walk around the splendid 19th-century staterooms